lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 ## Notes:
 After breakfast, [[Crucia Cromwell]] approaches us.
 She thanks us again for our help, but fears there is more to it than meets the eye.
-She says quietly, looking around the r
+She says quietly, looking around the room for any eavesdroppers.
+Asks us to follow her so she can show us something.

 ## Loot:

 ## Log: